almumin91/cis106/Labs/linux.md

 # 3 Reasons to use Linux:
 * Reason 1: Linux is open source.
 It's free for everyone.
-* Reason 2: It is highl stable and not proneto crashes.
+* Reason 2: It is highly stable and not prone to crashes.
 * Reason 3: Highly secured yet easy to use.